santoru/pihole-dashboard/README.md

 ## My Setup
 - Raspberry Pi Zero WH (You can also solder the headers by yourself)
 - <a href="https://www.waveshare.com/2.13inch-e-paper-hat.htm">2.13 inch E-Ink display HAT for Raspberry Pi</a>
-- <a href="https://pi-hole.net/">Pi-Hole</a> (I have v5.2.4 at the moment)
+- <a href="https://pi-hole.net/">Pi-Hole</a> (v5.x or v6.x compatible)

+## Pi-hole v6 Compatibility
+Version 2.0.0 of this dashboard is compatible with Pi-hole v6.x which features a completely redesigned REST API.
+The dashboard now uses the new API endpoints to fetch the required data.
+If you're upgrading from a previous version of this dashboard that was used with Pi-hole v5.x, please update your configuration file to use a password instead of an API token.

+For detailed changes between versions, please see the [CHANGELOG.md](CHANGELOG.md) file.

 ## Configuration
-After set the webui api token, the tool should run out of the box with standard installation of Pi-Hole.\
+After set the admin password, the tool should run out of the box with standard installation of Pi-Hole.

-You can find your API in Pi-Hole's webpage: Settings - API - Show API token - Yes, show API token.
-Then, RAW API Token is the token.\
+For Pi-hole v6:
+- Set your Pi-hole password in `/etc/pihole-dashboard/config.toml`
+- If your Pi-hole has local API authentication disabled, you can leave the password empty

-If your instance of Pi-Hole is running on a different port than 80, you should change it inside `/etc/pihole-dashboard/config.toml`.\
+If your instance of Pi-Hole is running on a different port than 80, you should change it inside `/etc/pihole-dashboard/config.toml`.
 The IP address is shown considering the `wlan0` interface, you can change this value in `/etc/pihole-dashboard/config.toml`.

 ### WaveShare e-Paper dependency